documents4j/documents4j/README.md

 Windows service - troubleshooting
 --------------------------

-1. For those that are experiencing requests jammed by a MS Office window reporting that some previous conversion failed, you can use MS bat script to looking for those windows and close them by script over Windows' Task Scheduler.
-First create a .bat file with these commands and add it to new task to run every minute (yes, every minute):
+1. If you are experiencing requests jammed by a MS Office window reporting stating that some previous conversion failed, you can use MS bat script for looking those windows and close them over Windows' task scheduler.
+First create a .bat file with these commands and add it as a new task to run every minute:
     ```
     taskkill /F /FI "WindowTitle eq Microsoft Word*"
     taskkill /F /FI "WindowTitle eq Microsoft Office*"
     ```
-2. For those that are experiencing multiples instances of msword and wsscript on task manager, all of them as zombies, you can use MS bat script to kill them by script over Windows' Task Scheduler.
-First create a .bat file with these commands, then, add it to new task to run every day at 6AM (for instance).
-Attention!
-Current conversions will fail when this script been triggered, so, choose an idle time for your application:
+2. For those that are experiencing multiples instances of msword and wsscript on task manager, all of them as zombies, you can use MS bat script to kill them by script over Windows' task scheduler.
+First create a *.bat* file with these commands, then, add it to new task to run every day at 6AM (for instance).
+Attention: current conversions will fail when this script been triggered, therefore, choose an idle time for the script application:
     ```
     taskkill /f /t /im wscript.exe
     taskkill /f /t /im winword.exe